microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

-ElementBackgroundGrid
+MonochromaticOverlayPresenter
 ===

 # Background

-The `ElementBackgroundGrid` API in this spec is a Xaml Grid that lets you "draw" its background by pointing at another element; the rendering of that other element becomes the background of the Grid.
+The `MonochromaticOverlayPresenter` API in this spec is a Xaml Framework Element that lets you "draw" its background by pointing at another element; the rendering of that other element becomes the background of the Grid.

-`ElementBackgroundGrid` element is similar to several precedents:
+`MonochromaticOverlayPresenter` element is similar to several precedents:
 * [SwapChainBackgroundPanel](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.SwapChainBackgroundPanel),
 which is a `Grid` that renders its background using a swap chain.
 * [CompositionMaskBrush](https://docs.microsoft.com/uwp/api/Windows.UI.Composition.CompositionMaskBrush),